COLL 005 Information Literacy-Information Technology Skills

 Individual Music Instruction

-These courses, open to all undergraduate students, are available for individual instruction in voice and any a number of instruments.
+These courses, open to all undergraduate students, are available for individual instruction in voice and in a number of instruments.

 Students who wish to enroll in individual instrument or voice instruction should register for the course as listed in the course schedule at the appropriate level, determined in consultation with their advisor.
 Students must contact the Music Department to be placed with an instructor.
 Placement in these courses requires an audition with the Music Department.
 If placed with an instructor, charges for the individual instruction will appear on the student's account.
 Individual instruction courses are numbered MUS 007, 009, 057, 059, 107, and 109.
 These courses can be taken for a letter grade or as "P/NP."